Thanos simonattoi: Discovery and naming

-In 2014, it was reported in the scientific literature that Sérgio Luis Simonatto with a team of the Museu de Paleontologia "Prof. Antonio Celso de Arruda Campos" had found the front of a theropod axis near São José do Rio Preto.
-Several years later Fabiano Vidoi Iori uncovered the rear part of the same vertebra.
+In 2014, the scientific literature reported that Sérgio Luis Simonatto with a team of the Museu de Paleontologia "Prof. Antonio Celso de Arruda Campos" had found the front of a theropod axis near São José do Rio Preto.
+Several years later, Fabiano Vidoi Iori uncovered the rear part of the same vertebra.

 In 2018, the type species Thanos simonattoi was named and described by Rafael Delcourt and Fabiano Vidoi Iori in an advance online publication in the journal Historical Biology.
 The paper was later published in print in 2020, making it the official year of description.
 The generic name refers to the Marvel Comics character Thanos, invented by Jim Starlin; Thanos was the main antagonist of Avengers: Infinity War, a high-grossing film released in 2018.
 The character's name is itself derived from the Greek θάνατος, thanatos, "death".
 The specific name honours Simonatto.

-The holotype specimen, MPMA 08–0016/95, was found in the São José do Rio Preto Formation, part of the Bauru Group and dating from the Santonian; in 2014 it had been dated to the Maastrichtian.
+The holotype specimen, MPMA 08–0016/95, was found in the São José do Rio Preto Formation, part of the Bauru Group and dating from the Santonian.
 It consists of an almost complete axis fused with an axial intercentrum.
 It is missing several processes at the front, rear, and sides.
 The specimen is currently housed at the Museu de Paleontologia de Monte Alto, Brazil.